opensearch-project/project-website/_posts/2025-08-25-advancing-search-with-opensearch-v3-neural-sparse-models-and-mulitilingual-retrieval-model.markdown

 ## Search relevance benchmarks

-Similar to the tests described in our [previous blog post](https://opensearch.org/blog/neural-sparse-v2-models/), we evaluated the search relevance of the models on the BEIR benchmark.
+Similarly to the tests described in our [previous blog post](https://opensearch.org/blog/neural-sparse-v2-models/), we evaluated the search relevance of the models on the BEIR benchmark.
 The search relevance results are shown in the following table.
 All v3 series models outperform their v2 and v1 counterparts, with v3‑gte achieving the highest relevance scores across all tests and setting a new record for OpenSearch neural sparse retrieval models.

 | Model                                      | Average | Trec-Covid | NFCorpus | NQ    | HotpotQA | FiQA  | ArguAna | Touche | DBPedia | SciDocs | FEVER | ClimateFEVER | SciFact | Quora |